curtmorgan3/dnd/README.md

 Users can attack characters, with automated services to determine hits/misses, damage, speed etc.

-The owner of a campaign can exchange equipment for a character's currency (barter system)
+The owner of a campaign can exchange equipment for a character's currency (barter system).

 A user can supply map images to her campaign, then share them with other users.